 - Repairs Before Selling: Not all resale repairs will pay off.
 You don't want to spend a lot of money making improvements but you do want to repair obvious maintenance issues if any have been neglected.
 Ask for professional guidance or you will probably spend more on things you don't need to fix.

 - Home Staging: You can hire a professional stager, ask your agent to help stage or stage it yourself.
 You will get more for your home if it is staged.
 Staging tends to pay for itself, over and over.

 - Home Pricing: Do not select an agent based on the suggested sales price.
 Some will overbid each other to get the listing.
 But do not overprice.
 Homes that are overpriced often sell for less than market value.
 Try to compare similar homes of similar square footage within the past 3 months to determine value.

 - Net Profits from Selling: Many agents will prepare two net sheets for sellers, each with a low price and a high price.
 This way, sellers can be prepared for the worst and hope for the best.
 If the lowest net price will let you buy the home you want, it's time to find financing and get preapproved.

 Find a Lender

-Make sure your are comfortable with your loan officer, and that the person has plenty of experience.
-It can mean the difference between sitting on top of your boxes, being ready to move and finding out your loan did not pass underwriting and you are not closing vs. a trouble free transaction.
+Make sure you are comfortable with your loan officer, and that the person has plenty of experience.
+It can mean the difference between sitting on top of your boxes, being ready to move and finding out your loan did not pass underwriting and you are not closing vs. a trouble-free transaction.